 - Jail management software

-What work experience do I need to become a Correctional Officer Supervisor?
+What education or degrees do I need to become a Correctional Officer Supervisor?

 Who Employs Correctional Officer Supervisors?

 The table below shows some of the most common industries where those employed in this career field work.

 Those thinking about becoming a Correctional Officer Supervisor might also be interested in the following careers: